Herman Mashaba

-Herman Samtseu Philip Mashaba (born August 26, 1959) is a South African politician, entrepreneur and the current president of ActionSA, a party he launched on 29 August 2020.
+Herman Samtseu Philip Mashaba (born 26 August 1959) is a South African politician, entrepreneur and the current president of ActionSA, a party he launched on 29 August 2020.
 He served as the Mayor of Johannesburg from 2016 to 2019.
 He is the founder of the hair product company Black Like Me.
-He is famous in South Africa for his background: he grew up struggling against poverty and the apartheid government to open his own hair business, which became the biggest hair brand in South Africa, making him a millionaire.
+He is famous in South Africa for his background: he grew up struggling against poverty, and claims to have struggled against the apartheid government, to open his own hair business, which became the biggest hair brand in South Africa, making him a millionaire.
 He publicly backed Mmusi Maimane in the Democratic Alliance leadership race.
-He wrote the autobiography Black Like You and recently he wrote his new memoir "The accidental mayor".
-Mashaba is a libertarian and "capitalist crusader" whose highest value is "individual freedom."
+He wrote the autobiography Black Like You and his campaign manager, Michael Beaumont, recently published a biography called "The Accidental Mayor".
+A biography of Mashaba later published by Prince Mashele was referred to as "unauthorised" until it controversially emerged that Mashaba himself had paid Mashele R12.5million for the project.
+Mashaba refers to himself as a libertarian and "capitalist crusader" whose highest value is "individual freedom."

 On 22 August 2016, Mashaba was elected Mayor of Johannesburg by the first sitting of the city council following countrywide local government elections.
 He announced his resignation on 21 October 2019 and left office on 27 November 2019.

 After launching his new party, Mashaba announced he would run for Mayor of Johannesburg again in the 2021 municipal elections, this time as the ActionSA candidate.

 Early life and career

 Mashaba was brought up in near-poverty in GaRamotse in Hammanskraal, north of Pretoria by his sisters while his mother worked to provide for the family.

 His older brother dropped out of school at 15, moving from one unsubstantial job to another.
 Mashaba realised that acquiring an education would be crucial for him to break out of the cycle of poverty.
 He graduated from high school but did not complete his tertiary education.

-As a young man, Mashaba bought a car without even having obtained his driver's license.
-He drove himself from one sales job to another.
+His first two jobs were as a clerk at Spar and then at a furniture manufacturer.
+After two years he was able to buy a car.
 He started selling "SuperKurl" African hair-care products and became their number-one earner.
 He soon realised that these products excited him and that he wasn't content to be just an employee.